-If you’re not eligible for lower costs on a health plan because your income is too high, you can still buy health coverage through the Health Insurance Marketplace.
+If you’re not eligible for savings on a health plan because your income is too high, you can still buy health coverage through the Health Insurance Marketplace.

 You can also get insurance other ways — through a private insurance company, an online insurance seller, or an agent or broker.